 So yes, is a perfect warm intro better?
 Well, maybe.
 But even the top, most famous Seed VCs are hunting.
 Hunting unicorns and decacorns.
 And they can’t wait for them all to come from their networks.

 So put together the very, very best cold email you can.
-Make it awesome, in every way.
+Make it awesome in every way.
 And send it to your top VCs.
 At least seed and probably Series A VCs, too.

 They may not respond.
 But if it’s awesome, including the title, I bet they open it.
 And if it’s super awesome, you have a better chance than you might think of getting a meeting.